SCECcode/pycsep/docs/concepts/regions.rst

 magnitude.
 If we consider a family of monthly forecasts for the state of California for earthquakes with **M** 3.95+, each of these forecasts would use the same space-magnitude region, even though the time periods are different.
-Because the time horizon is an implicit property of the forecast, we do not explicitly consider time in the region objects provided by PyCSEP.
+Because the time horizon is an implicit property of the forecast, we do not explicitly consider time in the region objects provided by pyCSEP.
 This module contains tools for working with gridded regions in both space and magnitude.

 First, we will describe how the spatial regions are handled.
 Followed by magnitude regions, and how these two aspects interact with one another.